Around the Gysin triangle I: The Gysin triangle

 \end{lm}

-The next lemma will be in fact the crucial case in the proof of the next theorem. \begin{lm} Let $Z$ be a smooth scheme, $E/Z$ and $E'/Z$ be two vector bundles of respective ranks $n$ and $m$.
+The following lemma will be in fact the crucial case in the proof of the next theorem. \begin{lm} Let $X$ be a smooth scheme and $E/X$ (resp. $E'/X$) be a vector bundle of rank $n$ (resp. $m$).
+Let $P$ (resp. $P'$) be the projective completion of $E/X$ (resp. $E'/X$) and $i$ (resp. $i'$) its canonical section.